-On the evening of the 10th April, Jewish people all over the world will begin celebrating ‘Pesach’ (Passover) to remember the miraculous events of G-d taking the Children of Israel from slavery in Egypt into freedom.
+On the evening of the 27th April, corresponding with the 14th day of the Hebrew month of Nisan, Jewish people all over the world will begin celebrating ‘Pesach’ (Passover) to remember the miraculous events of G-d taking the Children of Israel from slavery in Egypt into freedom.

 ‘Pesach’ is a joyous festival and it is usually celebrated by the entire family (uncles, aunts, cousins etc).